Leadership

 As DES' director, Matt leads the agency with a clear vision to enhance operations and customer service and strengthen the business of government to ensure services are funneled to communities across the state.
 He's focused on elevating the agency and its role in supporting small businesses, stewardship of Capitol Campus, and being effective business partners to state agencies, enabling the state to provide efficient services to the people of Washington.

-Deputy Director and Chief Transformation Officer Pam Duncan
+Chief Transformation Officer Pam Duncan

 Pamela Duncan with a big smile on her face